100 Famous quotes and sayings by George Eliot

-Mary Ann Evans, most commonly known as George Eliot, was an English poet, journalist, novelist, and one of the most renowned writers of the Victorian Era.
-May these famous George Eliot quotes about life give you insights into her ideas and beliefs that will help you pursue whatever your goals and dreams in life.
+Mary Ann Evans, most commonly known by her pen name as George Eliot, was born on November 22, 1819, in Nuneaton, United Kingdom.
+She was an English poet, journalist, novelist, and one of the most renowned writers of the Victorian Era.
+She was also famous for her profound psychological realism, profound moral exploration, and vivid depictions of English rural life, achieving literary fame with novels such as Middlemarch, Adam Bede, and Silas Marner.
+May these famous George Eliot quotes and sayings offer you insights into her ideas and beliefs that will help you pursue whatever your goals and dreams in life.

 Famous quotes and sayings by George Eliot